sogebot/sogeBot/docs/_master/filters/all.md

 `$sender` - returns username of viewer, who triggered this message

+`$source` - returns source of this message (twitch or discord), if comes from bot it is twitch by default

 `$price` - returns command price

 `$game` - return current game